 This message usually appears due to a conflict between a router and the Personal firewall in ESET Smart Security Premium.

 .rar) combine multiple files into one compressed file.
 ESET products do not delete archives because an archive file identified as infected may contain clean and infected files.
 If your ESET product has detected an infected file within an archive, you have two options:

 If you locate an infected

 Locate the message with the virus according to the sender, date of sending, subject, etc.

 Delete the infected message (click here for guidelines on submitting samples to ESET).

-The detection might be classified by your ESET product as a potentially unwanted application (what is a potentially unwanted application?).
+The detection might be classified by your ESET product as a potentially unwanted application?.
 When you installed ESET you were given the option to enable/disable the detection of potentially unwanted applications.

 If your system creates System Restore files while infected with a virus and later that virus is removed, infected files can remain in the System Volume Information folder.
 To resolve this issue, clean the System Volume Information folder.

 UPX file using Windows Explorer.
 If your ESET product cannot clean an infected